Ensuring effective control

 Board chair, lead independent non-executive director and CEO

-Jabu Mabuza was appointed as the lead independent non-executive director with effect from 3 April 2020.
+Jim Volkwyn was appointed as the lead independent non-executive director with effect from 1 July 2021 following the tragic passing of Jabu Mabuza on 16 June 2021.
 The lead independent non-executive director acts in all matters where an actual or perceived conflict could exist and where it would be inappropriate for the chair to deal with the matter.
-In these circumstances, the board satisfied itself that Jabu acted with independence of mind and judgement, and there was no interest, position, association or relationship likely to unduly influence or cause bias in decision-making in the MultiChoice Group's best interests.
-Sadly, Jabu passed away on 16 June 2021.
-Jim Volkwyn was elected as the lead independent director with effect from 1 July 2021.
+In these circumstances, the board satisfied itself that Jim acted with independence of mind and judgement, and there was no interest, position, association or relationship likely to unduly influence or cause bias in decision-making in the MultiChoice Group's best interests.

 The CEO, Calvo Mawela, is responsible for leading the implementation and execution of the approved strategy, policy and operational planning of the group, and for ensuring the group's day-to-day affairs are appropriately supervised and controlled.